-Document Store Destinations
+Document Exchange Destinations

 NOTE: The Document Store service is reliant on the On-Chain Registry service.
 The certificate associated with each destination is stored in the On-Chain Registry membership profile.
 This makes it possible to query the destinations of all members in an environment through a convenient address book, while also providing access to all certificates for the encryption of messages and verification of signatures.